libp2p/specs/RFC/0003-routing-records.md

 When wrapping a `RoutingState` in a signed envelope, the domain string MUST be `libp2p-routing-state`.

-### Signed Envelope Type Hint
+### Signed Envelope Payload Type

-Signed envelopes contain a "type hint" that indicates how to interpret the contents of the envelope.
+Signed envelopes contain a `payload_type` field that indicates how to interpret the contents of the envelope.

 Ideally, we should define a new multicodec for routing records, so that we can identify them in a few bytes.
-While we're still spec'ing and working on the initial implementation, we can use the UTF-8 string `"/libp2p/routing-state-record"` as the type hint value.
+While we're still spec'ing and working on the initial implementation, we can use the UTF-8 string `"/libp2p/routing-state-record"` as the `payload_type` value.

 ## Peer Store APIs